Lee-W/main-blog/content/pages/about-me.md

 <i class="fa fa-lg fa-lock" style="padding-right:1.4em"></i> Locker
 <i class="fa fa-lg fa-rebel" style="padding-right:1em"></i> Star Wars Fan

-In this blog, I share what I thought, what I read and what I like.
+In this blog, I share what I like, what I read and what I think.
 If you have any problem or suggestion, feel free to leave a command below the article.